Reading: Boggs Chapter 1

 5. Compositional Maturity, definition and significance

-6. Controls on Sandstone Composition (climate, tectonics, bedrock composition, etc.)
+6. Controls on Sandstone Composition (bedrock composition, climate, tectonics)

-7. One Example: First-cycle modern quartz arenite sands in the Orinoco River (Johnsson et al., 1988), produced by extreme chemical weathering of sediments in a humid tropical climate.
+7. One Example: First-cycle quartz arenite modern sands in the Orinoco River (Johnsson et al., 1988), produced by extreme chemical weathering of sediments in a humid tropical climate.
+This finding contradicted the existing paradigm at the time, which is still popular and asserts that many cycles of deposition and erosion (taking 10's or 100's of millions of years) are required to produce compositionally mature quartz arenites.

 Philippines.
-Lush tropical jungle with thick soil (produced by extensive chemical weathering) on a low-relief landscape.
+Lush tropical jungle with thick soil produced by extensive chemical weathering on a low-relief landscape.
 Tectonically not very active.
-Modern sands might be quartz-rich (I didn't check!).
+Modern sands might be quartz-rich if quartz is present in the bedrock.

 Taiwan.
-Steep incised landscape scuplted by rapid uplift and erosion in a tectonically active setting.
+Steep incised landscape sculpted by rapid uplift and erosion in a tectonically active setting.
 In Taiwan, physical weathering dominates over chemical weathering despite the subtropical humid climate.
-This is because rapid uplift causes landslides and erosion to strip off thin soils and transport sediment directly out to the ocean, so there is little or no time for chemical weathreing to break down minerals and rock fragments.
-This produces compositionally immature sandstones (lithic arenites) rich in unstable lithic fragments.
+This is because rapid rock uplift causes deep river incision, oversteepened slopes, and landslides that strip off thin soils and transport sediment directly out to the ocean.
+As a result, although physical and chemical weathering processes are both enhanced in this setting, the rapid erosion produces compositionally immature sandstones (lithic arenites) rich in unstable lithic fragments.

 Return to Lecture Outlines